 Fairfax Community Church is Not Transparent with a Violent Sex Offender Leaving Me to be the Whistle-blower

-As I endured a false accusation I cautiously attended Fairfax Community Church a mega church of the Church of God in Anderson, Indiana denomination also in the Washington, D.C. area.
+As I endured a false accusation I cautiously attended Fairfax Community Church, a mega church of the Church of God in Anderson, Indiana denomination also in the Washington, D.C. area.
 In the process I tried to get involved in the church and had problems.
 Later on I learned that this is normal.
 After all I recently wrote of a female who was suicidal and in a mental health crisis who attended Fairfax Community Church and allegedly could not get help.
 You can read about that in, ““They Don’t Care About You!”
 A Woman Dealing with Suicidal Thoughts and in a Crisis Allegedly Couldn’t Get Help by Fairfax Community Church.”
 Eric Nickle led the men’s program that dealt with sexual purity.
 I attended a few times as I tried to get involved in Fairfax Community Church.
 Some of what I heard in the men’s sex group troubled me.
 This also was a form of accountability as I learned.
 But Fairfax Community had some deep issues.
 In the group one person appeared to be in the process of getting ready to report to prison for child pornography.
 He was under house arrest and allowed to leave to attend Fairfax Community Church.
 I realized that the church didn’t know the difference between child pornography and regular adult pornography.
-It was really treated one and the same.
+It was really treated as one and the same.
 It was in this setting that I would eventually know that Fairfax Community Church mislead their congregation, let me explain.
-Eric Nickle once got the keys for the group to meet in the child classroom.
+Eric Nickle once got the keys for the group to meet in the children’s classroom.
 He obtained the keys from the janitor.
-I thought nothing of it until sometime later on I learned that he was on the Virginia sex offender registry and listed as a violent offender.
+I thought nothing of it until sometime later on I learned that he was on the Virginia sex offender registry and listed as a violent offender and had a history toward young children.
 Despite Fairfax Community Church’s claims that he did not have access to children and sensitive areas, I learned that he did.
 After all the men’s accountability group had met in the child classroom.
 Eric had manipulated the system and did have access to children’s areas and Fairfax Community hid this from the church.
+Fairfax Community was trying to get me to open up and talk, could this corrupt church have used information against me?
 That is how I know this church lied when they issued public statements and more.
+A sex offender had access to children’s areas and the church lied.
+But hey open up about your life and let’s talk.
 If you want to read more you can read, “Why Does Fairfax Community Church have a Care Director on the Commonwealth of Virginia’s Sex Offender Registry?” and “Analysis of Fairfax Community Church’s Second Statement on Eric Nickle Given to Amy Smith of SNAP.”
-It put me in the uncomfortable position of being a whistleblower after I left Fairfax Community.
+The situation put me in the uncomfortable position of being a whistleblower after I left Fairfax Community.
 Rod Stafford’s church probably will never come clean about this situation.
 After all I am confident that this could have implications for their insurance policy and more.

 This is what I learned from the situation.
 Churches have no problem getting people to confess sins, their mistakes and more.
 In time at some churches in some situations they can and will use the information you confess against you.
 This shocked me to realize that Fairfax Community Church could act in such a brazen way.
 They put children and families at risk.
 They also dragged a guy trying to rebuild his life into the situation because of how corrupt they are.
 That angered me, because I was dragged into a stressful situation which I did not need.
 I blew the whistle because I didn’t want to read in the Washington Post one day about a sex abuse scandal at Fairfax Community that could have been prevented.
 I came from a church in Wisconsin that went through that by the way.
 Another item I learned from this situation is the creation of alternative facts by evangelicals.
 The fact that they did not know the difference between child pornography and regular adult troubled me.
 In being dishonest Fairfax Community created their own facts and narrative.
 But at the end could that be because churches like Fairfax Community are really a business?